popraf/hexocean-django-recruitment-task/README.md

 # hexocean-django-recruitment

-API that allows any user to upload an image in PNG or JPG format written using Django REST, Celery, Redis, Postgres.
+API that allows any user to upload an image in PNG or JPG format followed by processing to thumbnail.
+Solution uses Django REST, Celery, Redis, Postgres.

 #### Running the project
 Git clone the repository, then use `docker-compose up`.
 Once docker builds the images, API is served on local machine via `http://localhost:8000/`.